XinWAN1214/char-rnn/Readme.md

 If you haven't read the readme and blog post for char-rnn, head on over there before going any further.

-This fork alters the original char-rnn in order to work with words instead of characters.
-I've also included a heavy metal lyrics dataset, as an example of a situation where this works pretty well.
+This fork alters Graydyn/char-rnn (actually word-rnn) to handle UTF-8 encoded input.
+Graydyn/char-rnn modifies the original char-rnn in order to work with words instead of characters.
+A heavy metal lyrics dataset is maintained, as an example of a situation where word-rnn works pretty well.
+Below are some comments from the original word-rnn:

 ##The Bad News